An introduction to Indeed’s Restricted Stock Units

 RSUs are issued to employees via a grant award agreement.
 The agreement identifies the number of units granted to the employee.
 The initial grant date will always be the first day of the second month of an employee’s first full quarter at Indeed.
 That also means in the case of a start date changing to a new quarter, the grant date will be modified.

 For example, if someone starts on Feb 10, 2021, their RSU award will be granted May 1, 2021.
-They then receive the remaining shares incrementally and can sell them at their discretion unless it is during a 6 week black out period before Recruit announces their earnings.
+They then receive the remaining shares incrementally and can sell them at their discretion unless it is during a 6 week restricted trading period before Recruit announces their earnings.

 3 steps to calculating RSU value